harveyr/LawDigger/README.md

 The law-parsing logic is based on a series of regular expressions tailored to each body of law.

-I got bogged down when trying to fine-tune these regexes to account for all the inconsistencies in the statutes' formatting.
+Though I met with some initial success while testing and presenting the first few chapters of Oregon Revised Statutes, I got bogged down when trying to fine-tune the regexes to account for all the inconsistencies in the subsequent chapters' formatting.

 Ultimately, due to the number of those inconsistencies, I decided that I could not guarantee the accuracy that legal professionals would require when reading the law.